-- (a) Prior to adjudication when DSS is the custodian of a child, should a child be moved from one placement to another, DSS shall inform the court of the change of placement within twenty-four (24) hours. - (b) In order to protect the statutory and constitutional liberty and due process rights of the child to placement in the least restrictive, most family-like setting suitable to the needs of the child, the custodial agency shall provide written notice to the court within twenty-four (24) hours of a placement change for the child to a less family-like or more restrictive setting than previously approved by the court in the case plan.
-Disposition from the last court approved case plan shall be filed in accordance with law. - (c) When there has been a CINC adjudication and parental rights have been terminated, either by termination proceedings or by a voluntary act of surrender, the six (6) month review hearing may be consolidated with the permanency placement review. - (d) If a child is placed in a mental health treatment facility, the custodial agency shall inform the court within twenty-four (24) hours, and the court shall appoint an attorney from the Mental Health Advocacy Service to represent the child pursuant to Ch.C.
-Art.
-607(C).
+- (a) Prior to Before adjudication when DSS is the custodian of a child, should a child be moved from one placement to another, DSS shall inform the court of the change of placement within twenty-four (24) hours. - (b) In order to protect the statutory and constitutional liberty and due process rights of the child to placement in the least restrictive, most family-like setting suitable to the needs of the child, the custodial agency shall provide written notice to the court within twenty-four

+(24) hours of a placement change for the child to a less family-like or more restrictive setting than previously approved by the court in the case plan.
+Disposition from the last court_approved case plan shall be filed in accordance with law.

+(c) When there has been a CINC adjudication and parental rights have been terminated, either by termination proceedings or by a voluntary act of surrender, the six (6) month review hearing may be consolidated with the permanency placement review.